3lpsy/iscloudip/README.md

 The iscloudip app a command line python application that allows you to search Cloud Provider's publicly listed IP ranges to determine if a given IP falls within their network.

-This is useful for determining who the hosting provider of different web applications.
-While a typically method of completing this task could be to check DNS records, this instead app relies on lists of IP ranges publicly provided by Cloud Services.
+This is useful for determining the hosting provider of different web applications.
+While a typical method of completing this task could be to check DNS records, this app relies on pulling lists of IP ranges publicly provided by Cloud Services.

-The tools requires python3 but does not require any additional pip packages so setting up a virtualenv or pulling 3rd party code will not be required.
-In addition, the package itself will create a local sqlite database and cache the IP ranges in order to make searching faster.
+The tool requires python3 but does not require any additional pip packages so setting up a virtualenv or pulling 3rd party code will not be required.
+In addition, the package itself will create a local sqlite database and cache the IP ranges there in order to make searching faster.

 ## Help